cppjames/c-try-catch/README.md

 # Try-Catch blocks for C

 Small experiment that simulates try-catch blocks in C using `setjmp`/`longjmp`.
-It doesn't support nested try blocks and it is not thread safe.
+Please note that it doesn't support nested try blocks and it is not thread safe.

 Usage: